 Interns will be given the experience to use a wide variety of developmental and cognitive (e.g., Merrill-Palmer Revised, WPPSI-IV, WISC-V, Stanford-Binet-5, NEPSY-II), academic (e.g., WIAT-III, YCAT), memory (e.g., WRAML-2) and adaptive (e.g., Adaptive Behavior Assessment System -Third Edition; Vineland Adaptive Behavior Scales - Third Edition) assessment measures.
 Occasionally, interns have had the opportunity to participate in an ADOS 2 assessment.
+Interns working with Dr. Clifford will primarily complete semi-structured interviews and observations with children and youth to complete assessments for ASD.
+Interns may also be involved in consultation and brief intervention for children and youth with ASD and significant behavioural or mental health concerns requiring urgent response.
+The Urgent Response Service is a brief, time limited multidisciplinary consultation and treatment service designed to support families in avoid the need for crisis services (e.g., hospitalization, placement out of home).
+The psychologist provides leadership in treatment planning in this service.

-Examples of goals of previous interns for this rotation have included: To gain experience completing psychological assessments on children who require supports and accommodations as they transition from Kindergarten to Grade 1; To collaborate with, as well as to provide consultation services to other health professionals and to community agencies; To become increasingly familiar with various differential diagnoses (e.g., Learning Disabilities, Intellectual/Developmental Disabilities, Generalized Anxiety Disorder, Fetal Alcohol Spectrum Disorder & Attention Deficit Hyperactivity Disorder) and the communicating of such diagnoses;

-To continue to develop understanding of medical issues and cognitive/psychological processes and how they relate to assessment, behavioural presentation and recommendations; To participate in multidisciplinary team meetings.
+Examples of goals of previous interns for this rotation have included: To gain experience completing psychological assessments on children who require supports and accommodations as they transition from Kindergarten to Grade 1; To collaborate with, as well as to provide consultation services to other health professionals and to community agencies; To become increasingly familiar with various differential diagnoses (e.g., Learning Disabilities, Intellectual/Developmental Disabilities, Generalized Anxiety Disorder, Fetal Alcohol Spectrum Disorder & Attention Deficit Hyperactivity Disorder) and the communicating of such diagnoses; To continue to develop understanding of medical issues and cognitive/psychological processes and how they relate to assessment, behavioural presentation and recommendations; To participate in multidisciplinary team meetings.